abhishekpaul11/COMS-E6111-query-expansion/README.md

 ### Handling of non-html files

-We have decided to **ignore the non-html files** in the query expansion analysis. <br>
-There is however, no change done in the google search API call parameters and we are also displaying all the results (both html and non-html) to the user.<br>
-It is only during the precision@10 calculation where we are focusing only on the html files and ignoring the non-html files.
-We're also not taking the non-html files into account in relevant or non-relevant documents, creation of the if-idf vector or in the query expansion algorithm.
+We have decided to **ignore the non-html files** in the query expansion analysis.
+There is however, no change done in the google search API call parameters and we are also displaying all the results (both html and non-html) to the user.
+It is only during the precision@10 calculation where we are focusing on the html files and ignoring the non-html files.
+We're also not taking the non-html files into account in relevant or non-relevant documents, creation of the tf-idf vector or in the query expansion algorithm.

 ## References